Arsha-suresh/aa-frontend-test/README.md

 - Solve the task as far as you think is necessary.
 - When done push your branch and let us know it’s done, e.g. by a pull request.
 - branch name use your firstname_lastname

+## 🤖 AI Usage Policy

+* You are allowed to **research and learn from documentation or AI tools**.
+* **Directly using AI to write or submit code** will be considered a violation and may negatively impact evaluation.
+* The goal is to assess **your understanding, problem-solving, and coding style**.